pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 ## Use Cases

-Closures are mostly used in callbacks (timers, event handlers, ...) and modules.
+Closures are mostly used in callbacks (e.g. timers, event handlers) and modules.

 ### Timers